 Sun, 16 Dec 2012 00:00:00 +0000

-http://mixedbit.org/blog/2012/12/09/productivity_tip_of_the_week.html http://mixedbit.org/blog/2012/12/09/productivity_tip_of_the_week.html <![CDATA[Productivity Tip of the Week]]> Productivity Tip of the Week
+https://mixedbit.org/blog/2012/12/09/productivity_tip_of_the_week.html https://mixedbit.org/blog/2012/12/09/productivity_tip_of_the_week.html <![CDATA[Productivity Tip of the Week]]> Productivity Tip of the Week

 sudo ifconfig eth0 down;